Looking for game-changing lead generation tactics?

 Experiment with different ideas.
 It could be giving a discount, promo, or giving them a free consultation or even sending them a sample of your product or service.
 Be open to what you can share with them and how you are going to pitch it.

 2. Speak like your customers

-You have got few characters, 60 for headline and 80 for description (as we speak) for your AdWords copy.
+You have got few characters, 60 for the headline and 80 for the description (as we speak) for your AdWords copy.
 Add to that ‘call outs’ and other extensions, you are still quite limited with how much you can communicate.
 Therefore, it is crucial that you hit the nail on the head and say all the right things that your audience wants to hear.

 Invest time listening to your customers.
 Social media is a great place for that.
 Check your competitors’ pages and listen to what your customers are saying.
 What are they looking for, what are they excited about and what frustrates them?
 Go one step further.
 Check what words they are using and what tones and what jokes they make.
 Once you get a good grip of the intricacies of their langauge, you will be ready to craft compelling content for your SEM campaigns that highly converts.